esp-rs/book/src/getting-started/tooling/esp-generate.md

 ## Generating a Project

-To launch the TUI and select your configuration options, run:
+To launch an interactive tool at your terminal to select your configuration options, run:

 ```shell
 esp-generate --chip esp32c3 your-project-name